cywang117/dnd/Faerun-and-You.md

 ### Government / Economy
 The government and economy of Amn are fairly intertwined.

-Amn is an oligarchy, ruled over by the Council of Five, consisting of the five wealthiest merchant houses.
-Their duties were to maintain trade within and outside Amn, controlling nearly every aspect of the nation's economy.
+Amn is an oligarchy, ruled over by the Council of Five, consisting of the heads of the five wealthiest merchant houses.
+Their duties are to maintain trade within and outside Amn, controlling nearly every aspect of the nation's economy.

-Directly beneath the Council were the head merchant families, which used their wealth to buy political power.
-While they had little direct government influence, their authority among the towns or cities in whcih they resided was still considerable.
-In any given city of Amn, there were ten or more heavily influential families.
+Directly beneath the Council are the head merchant families, which used their wealth to buy political power.
+While they have little direct government influence, their authority among the towns or cities in which they reside is still considerable.
+In any given city of Amn, there are ten or more heavily influential families.

-Next in the power food chain were mercantile houses, companies formed by the consolidation of two or more families' wealth.
-The Council and other factions invested in them to keep an eye on the economic interests of lesser mercantile families.
+Next in the power food chain are mercantile houses, companies formed by the consolidation of two or more families' wealth.
+The Council and other factions invest in them to keep an eye on the economic interests of lesser mercantile families.

 Various factions stand equal in power to the mercantile houses: the Cowled Wizards, the Emerald Cabal, and the Shadow Thieves.
 These factions are all secretive in nature and maintain closed ranks, but it's well known that the Cowled Wizards are the only legal arcane institution in Amn, all others banned by decree of the Council.
 Spellcasters outside the ranks of the Cowled Wizards may be hunted down, imprisoned, and even put to death by this faction.

 In smaller settlements, village lords and harbormasters maintained control over their settlements and port townships.
 They are elected, with only stakeholders, businesspeople, property owners, and landlords having voting power.

 #### Foreign Relations
 Some southern settlements in Amn have split loyalties, preferring to consider themselves part of the queendom of Tethyr to the south, due to its recent prosperity.
 The southern border is disputed, with the official border being the Tethir Road, and those with Tethyrian loyalties claiming the border to be further north.
-Despite this, Amn & Tethyr are formally considered allies due to their close proximity, although the reality of the relationship may be more adversarial.
+Despite this, Amn & Tethyr are formally considered allies due to their close proximity and economic ties, although the reality of the relationship may be more adversarial.

 Amn controls important trade routes to Calimshan to the south, and Baldur's Gate and the Heartlands to the north.
 Amn's economy has flourished due to being the central land point of trade between the southern nations and the Sword Coast.
 Amn's biggest trade rival is Waterdeep in the northern Sword Coast.